 In Autumnwood of Deckerville, 28.03% of Patients use Anti-Psychotic Medication

 This metric gauges the percent of long-term residents taking antipsychotic drugs.
 While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
 In limited situations, increased usage of these drugs may mean that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percentage of long-term stay residents who are prescribed antianxiety medication.
-These drugs are commonly prescribed to patients suffering from anxiety and depression.
+This figure tells you the percentage of long-term care residents who were given antianxiety drugs.
+These drugs are used to treat patients suffering from depression or anxiety.